Budgeting For A Baby In Australia | Baby Budget Planner | MyBudget

 What does it cost to have a baby in Australia?

 Babies may be small, but their price tag can be huge!
-In this video, Tammy Barton, founder and director of MyBudget and proud mum of three, shares her personal experience and breaks down the real cost of having a baby in Australia.
+In this video, Tammy Barton, Founder & Director of MyBudget and proud mum of three, shares her personal experience and breaks down the real cost of having a baby in Australia.

 First-time parent?
 Baby-proof your budget